 • Planting trees, shrubs and hedges can provide natural shelter and nesting opportunities.
 Berry or fruit yielding plants will also provide valuable natural food sources.

 • Setting up nesting boxes will provide additional shelter for birds.
+Our wilko bird tables and garden bird houses are a great alternative.
 Remember that different types of boxes will attract different species of bird.

 • Try to avoid pesticides; birds like blue tits love to feed on the kinds of insect common in gardens.

 • A tidy garden might appeal to you, but a more natural garden will encourage wild birds to move in.
 The dead heads on plants carry seeds which birds could eat, so don’t pick them off.
 Insects and other invertebrates live under leaf litter, so don’t rake it all away.

 Once you’ve attracted birds to your garden, you’ll find feeding time can be mutually rewarding.
 Feeding birds is one of the easiest ways to get up close and personal with wildlife.
 We have a huge range of wild bird feed and wild bird feeders to choose from including sunflower hearts for birds and suet pellets in a variety of flavours including insect and berry flavour.
 Want a smaller packet of pellets?
 Check out our 500g packs of pellets in insect flavour, berry flavour and mealworm flavour.
 We also have suet pellet feeders to match.
 But remember different birds prefer different bird food:

 - Goldfinch, siskin, redpoll: smaller seeds like niger

 - Greenfinch, tits: sunflower seeds and sunflower hearts

 - Woodpeckers, tits, starling: fat balls and bird peanuts